Our goal is for every camper to learn how to skipper a sailboat.

 Teaching happens in stages, starting with tethered boards at dockside, then moving to instructors teaching from motorboats on the lake.
 We aim to give every camper individual attention at their own level, so they can learn without frustration, and have a great time.

 Every Arowhon camper goes home a better swimmer, because swim class is compulsory.
 We do stroke improvement, lifesaving, synchronized and distance swimming.
-Campers work to get Red Cross and Lifesaving Society badges.
-Our certified instructors run safe docks, and all our counselors are trained, certified lifeguards.
+Campers work to get Lifesaving Society swimmer levels and Bronze badges.
+Our certified instructors run safe docks, and all our counsellors are trained, certified lifeguards.

 From the beginners to experts, our trained riding staff teach each camper at their level.
 They lead a nervous beginner around the ring to grow their feeling of safety on a horse... and teach the riding enthusiast to jump and do dressage.
 Our stable has 20 horses - enough so that horse lovers can ride every day if they want.